reg1reg1/Web-Security-Writeups/Mutillidae-2-solution/A1(Injection)/Application Log Injection/README.md

 <b>Note</b>
 You may also create a genuine looking popup modal stating session expiry,and steal the entered credentials when entered.
 </p>
+<b>Capture-data.php</b>
+<p>This page can be used for a number of injection flaws such as SQL injection, Javascript injection etc. We know that this page is stored in database which is reflected by the page <b>captured-data.php</b>, and hence we can carry out SQL injection to get to the passwords of all accounts.
+Since the User-agent is being logged, and is a string, it can be the perfect point for the SQL injection.